arrow_upward

 Why is there a solar obligation for parking spaces?

-The solar obligation promotes the use of renewable energies by introducing obligations to install photovoltaic systems (or solar thermal systems) to generate electricity.
-The solar obligation, also called photovoltaic obligation or commercial obligation for solar installations, mostly refers to roof areas and car parks, as these offer a lot of space for photovoltaic modules and thus generate as much electricity as possible.
-The aim of the solar obligation is to increase the share of electricity from renewable energies and to accelerate the expansion of solar energy use.
-In addition, the obligation contributes to greenhouse gas neutrality by 2045.
-Greenhouse gas neutrality is a goal of the federal government and means that the same amount of greenhouse gases is emitted as is removed, resulting in a "net zero".
+The solar obligation promotes the use of renewable energies by introducing obligations to install photovoltaic systems (or solar thermal systems) for electricity generation.
+The solar obligation, also known as the photovoltaic obligation, usually applies to roof areas and parking lots, as these offer plenty of space for photovoltaic modules and thus generate as much electricity as possible.
+The aim of the solar obligation is to increase the share of electricity from renewable energies and accelerate the expansion of solar energy use.
+This obligation also contributes to greenhouse gas neutrality by 2045.
+Greenhouse gas neutrality is a goal of the German government and stipulates that the same amount of greenhouse gases must be emitted as are broken down, thus resulting in "net zero."

 Which parking spaces are affected by the solar obligation?